icehaku/gamer-bot/README.md

 The default search database is HLTB but you can also add a prefix (`mc`) in your query to indicate a search on Metacritic.

-Eg.: `hl pokemon` will query Metacritic on for this game
+Eg.: `mc pokemon` will query Metacritic information for this game

 ![inline-sample](https://user-images.githubusercontent.com/3009342/80915737-98356380-8d2a-11ea-8166-ed588c0eea5d.png "Inline Sample")

 #### Discord 🚧

-For now, my master are focusing most of their efforts, in the telegram part of me, so I can't do all the cool stuff I already know 😧.
-I'm sure they gonna make everything work on discord ASAP!

-But anyway here is what I can do now.

 Commands: